hrefjeff/sfv_old/index.md

 #### General things I'll keep in mind

   1. CR.MK THE DROPKICK!!!
 Low profiling the dropkick is essential in this mu.
   2. Play patient when in neutral.
-When in the mid-screen, bounce in and out of slide range.
+Generally 4 ways to get in:
+      1. Dash
+      2. Jump (splash)
+      3. Charged dropkick
+      4. Stand mp -> ex peach
   3. Take the landing frame throws.
 They'll most likely be brimstones, so backdash.
   4. When he calls nadeshiko then I'll call nadeshiko.
 Otherwise, count to 3 and jump diagonally.
+  5. st.mk to counter wake up CA

 #### Defensive options